Wayward (miniseries): Release

 Wayward premiered in the Primetime program at the 2025 Toronto International Film Festival, in advance of its streaming release on Netflix on 25 September 2025.

 Reception

 The review aggregator website Rotten Tomatoes reported a 78% approval rating based on 54 critic reviews.
 The website's critics consensus reads, "An eerie mystery that eschews easy answers, Wayward can occasionally feel as listless as its title, but surprising twists and Toni Collette's committed performance keep this thriller intriguing."
-The audience score is only 47% though.
 Metacritic, which uses a weighted average, gave a score of 71 out of 100 based on 18 critics, indicating "generally favorable".

+In September 2026, Euros Lyn received a best director nomination for work on the series at the BAFTA Cymru Awards.